 Monroe Community College, located in Rochester, NY, offers a rapid track dental assistant certificate program online exclusively for currently employed dental assistants seeking to gain professional licensure in New York State.
 The program combines online lectures and learning components with on-the-job clinical training under the sponsorship of a practicing dental professional.

-Online courses cover subjects including chairside and speciality dental procedures, manipulation of dental materials, legal and ethical aspects of the industry, and relevant biomedical science.
+Online courses cover subjects including chairside and specialty dental procedures, manipulation of dental materials, legal and ethical aspects of the industry, and relevant biomedical science.
 The program requires the completion of 15 credit hours and at least 500 on-site hours of clinical experience.
-Students can complete these required clinical hours in a private dental office, clinic, or hospital setting as long as a qualified dental professional provides sponsorship.
+Students can complete these required clinical hours in a private dental office, clinic, or hospital setting if a qualified dental professional provides sponsorship.
 Most students complete all curriculum and clinical requirements in 30 weeks.

-Monroe Community College is regionally accredited by the Middle States Commission on Higher Education.
+Monroe Community College is regionally accredited by the Middle States Commission on Higher Education (MSCHE).